Events / Info / Philanthropy Asia Summit 2026

 This disconnect presents a substantial opportunity.
 The global Femtech market is projected to reach approximately USD 100 billion by 2030, with Southeast Asia emerging as a high-growth region.
 More broadly, closing the women’s health gap could unlock an estimated USD 1 trillion in global GDP annually.

 This session will examine the structural barriers underpinning these gaps, from research and data limitations to underinvestment and fragmented innovation ecosystems, while highlighting the growing market opportunity in women’s health.
-It will also explore how coordinated global efforts, including collaborations with the World Economic Forum on the Women’s Health Impact Tracking Platform and Centre for Women’s Health innovation, can better connect research, capital, and implementation to accelerate scalable solutions.
+It will also explore how coordinated global efforts, including collaboration with the World Economic Forum on the Women’s Health Impact Tracking Platform, can better connect research, capital, and implementation to accelerate scalable solutions.
 Positioned at the intersection of science, investment, and systems change, the discussion will consider how Singapore and Asia can play a catalytic role in shaping the future of women’s health globally.

 14:00 – 15:00 Closed-door event